 The basic dredge definition applies to vegetables as well.
 For example for crisp-coated onion rings, you generally prep the sliced onions with a light dredge in flour and seasonings prior to frying.

 Breading a food takes our dredge definition a couple steps further.
 Like dredging, breading calls for coating a food with cornmeal, breadcrumbs, or another dry coating.
 However, the food is first dredged lightly in flour, then dipped into a liquid (such as milk and/or beaten eggs), and finally dredged a final time in the outer coating.

-There are several reasons to dredge your food prior to sauteing or frying:
+There are several reasons to bread your food prior to sauteing or frying:

-3. Dip both sides of the meat in egg that has been beaten with milk or water.
-The egg wash provides a sticky surface for the final coating to cling to.
-To keep your fingers from getting more coating on them than the food, use one hand for dipping the food into the liquid, and the other for dipping it into the breading.
+3. Dip in Liquid: Dip both sides of the meat in whatever liquid(s) your recipe calls for.
+Often this is an egg that has been beaten with milk or water, but it can also be another liquid, such as buttermilk or beer.
+The liquid provides a sticky surface for the final coating to cling to.
+To keep your fingers from getting more coating on them than the food, use one hand for dipping the food into the liquid, and the other hand for dipping into the breading.

-4. Create a thicker coating by dredging meat in seasoned bread crumbs, cornmeal, or crushed crackers.
+4. Dredge in Outer Coating: Create a thicker coating by dredging meat in seasoned bread crumbs, cornmeal, crushed crackers, or whatever other coating your recipe calls for.
 Use your hands to pat coating gently onto both sides of the food.
 Set each finished piece on a platter until you're ready to fry.
 Keep in mind that perishable food should not be left out for more than 2 hours at room temperature (or 1 hour when the temperature is more than 90 degrees).
 Do not return cooked meat to the unwashed platter.
-Dredged meat is still raw and should be handled accordingly.
+Dredged meat is still raw and should be handled accordingly